radupotop/embedder/README.md

 * Soundcloud tracks and playlists
 * TED videos

+To skip embedding a certain video add `#noembed` at the end of the URL.

 To run just download the script and include it in your page.